What is a personal loan default?

 When is a loan in default?

-The consequences of defaulting on a personal loan vary depending on how many payments you’ve missed.
-Lenders may have different ways of collecting the money you owe.
+The consequences of defaulting on a personal loan can be long-lasting and may vary depending on how many payments you missed.
+In most cases, you can expect the following:

-• Credit access is limited: Some lenders may decline future credit applications.
-Or you may be approved for much smaller loan amounts.
+- You may have limited credit access: Some lenders may deny future credit applications or you may be approved for much smaller loan amounts.

-• You’ll pay higher future interest rates: A significant drop in your credit score means you won’t qualify for the best interest rates when applying for other credit products.
+- You may pay higher interest rates in the future: A significant drop in your credit score means you won’t qualify for the best interest rates when applying for other credit products.

 If you don’t think you can continue making payments on your personal loan, it’s critical to act fast.
 Inform your lender and seek an alternative to default.